Kerala Birding Tour

 OVERVIEW

-The journey begins at Thattekkad, a small but exceptionally rich bird sanctuary named after Dr. Salim Ali, the famous “Birdman of India.”
-Located along the banks of the Periyar River, Thattekkad combines tropical rainforest, riverine forest, and teak plantations.
-Consequently, the sanctuary provides excellent birdwatching opportunities throughout the year.
+The journey begins at the Salim Ali Bird Sanctuary in Thattekkad, a small but exceptionally rich wilderness enclave named after the legendary “Birdman of India.”
+Nestled beautifully along the banks of the Periyar River, this sanctuary features a vibrant mix of tropical rainforest, riverine forest, and mature teak plantations.
+Because of its unique geography, Thattekkad provides exceptional Western Ghats birdwatching opportunities throughout the year.

-shorter and affordable option, consider our Kerala Birding Getaway – 5 Days, ideal for experiencing Kerala’s rich birdlife within a limited timeframe.
+Looking for a shorter and more affordable option?
+Consider our compact [Kerala Birding Getaway: Short Birding Breaks | Tropic Trails, 5 Days], ideal for experiencing the region’s rich birdlife within a limited timeframe.

 HIGHLIGHTS